michikrug/PokeAlarm/docs/configuration/events/monster-events.rst

-form                Form name of the monster. form_or_empty       Form name of the monster, or empty string if unknown. form_id             Form ID for the monster. form_id_3           Form ID of the monster, padded to 3 digits. type1               Name of the monster's primary type. type1_or_empty      Name of the monster's primary type, or empty string
+form                Form name of the monster. form_or_empty       Form name of the monster, or empty string if unknown. form_id             Form ID for the monster. form_id_2           Form ID of the monster, padded to 2 digits. form_id_3           Form ID of the monster, padded to 3 digits. type1               Name of the monster's primary type. type1_or_empty      Name of the monster's primary type, or empty string